Perfective and imperfective verbs - Practice

 In the previous lessons we’ve learned about the verb aspects in Russian and got to know what are perfective and imperfective Russian verbs.
-Let’s look at some more examples these verbs today.
+Since the topic is a bit complicated, today we’ll spend some time practicing.

 Чита́ть (imperfective) / прочита́ть (perfective) – to read